hexian000/neosocksd/API.md

 **Description**

 Return a table of raw statistics.
+If called during the initial loading phase, unavailable data will be set to zero.

 ### neosocksd.now